rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

 ### It is not all the same

-Talking about coverage the most important question is: what coverage your are talking about.
+Talking about coverage the most important question is: what coverage your are talking about?
 There are different kinds of coverage measurement and each tool has a slightly different way doing it and displaying the results.
 If you are looking for a very good introduction read [Code Coverage Analysis](http://www.bullseye.com/coverage.html) on the [Bullseye](http://www.bullseye.com) page.

 SonarQube API provides the possibility to set the covered lines (setHits) and covered conditions (setConditions).
 All other metrics are derived from these settings: